Physical Therapist

 Do most PT's start out in college as pre-meds, but later decide they're not cut out for the M.D. track of med school, residencies, etc?

-Asked by "House" over 11 years ago
+Asked by "House" about 12 years ago

 I don't necessarily think that PT is a fall-back from being an M.D.
 All of my colleagues went into this profession wanting to be therapists.
 If anything, a lot of them had the initial goal of working with elite athletes on a college or professional level team.
 Therefore, many of them had experience as athletic trainers.
 Going pre-med as an undergrad would be beneficial as the pre-requisites are nearly identical.
 But I think that can be the same for just about any profession in the health industry.
 For me, I specifically chose PT because of the flexibility and wide range of patients and settings you can work in.
 I had absolutely zero desire in working 36 hour shifts, being on-call, etc. Plus, hospitals are not my thing.
 I'm uncomfortable in that setting and I always feel like I need to go into some sort of decontamination chamber after I leave one.
 I think if someone is able to achieve a higher level of education (masters, doctorate, etc.), then they can do anything with hard work, dedication, and a positive mindset.